 - Meat: You will need 3 lbs of skirt steak for this recipe.
 Flank steak can also be used.

 - Marinade: My Mexican Carne asada recipe consists of the following ingredients: Olive oil, soy sauce, lime juice, vinegar, garlic, onion, serrano pepper, cilantro, salt, black pepper, chili powder, and red pepper flakes.
-Actual amounts can be found in this Carne asada marinade recipe.
+Actual amounts can be found in my carne asada marinade recipe.

 - Dry Rub: Right before smoking the meat, you'll want to dab off the marinade and season it with a dry rub made with Tajin, chipotle pepper, garlic powder, onion powder, black pepper, and a touch of coriander powder.